Dracaena Janet Craig Plant Care [GUIDE]

 Dracaena Michiko

-Dracaena michiko is one of the world’s most sought-after dracaena hybrids.
+Dracaena michiko is one of the world’s most sought-after Dracaena hybrids.

-This fabulous plant is imported from Hawaii and commonly known as Michiko cane because of its cane-like structure caused by its upright growth habit.
+This fabulous plant is imported from Hawaii and is commonly known as Michiko cane because of its cane-like structure caused by its upright growth habit.

 The leaves of this plant are held tighter to its trunks.
 This makes the plant a perfect plant to be put in narrow or tight areas or rooms with limited available space.